Skip to main content

 Retooling an entire genre, as Hooper does in Les Miserables, isn’t as easy as swapping out one or two parts.
 The audience is taking in everything the filmmaker is presenting them with (the acting, the camerawork, the make-up, etc.) and balancing them against one another to see if all the parts of the machine are working together.
 A naturalistic musical can only work if all the elements feel naturalistic.
 Did Hooper manage to do that?

-Most notable is the performance of Anne Hathaway herself.
+But the real centerpiece is, of course, Anne Hathaway and her Oscar-winning performance as demonstrated in her iconic rendition of "I Dreamed a Dream."
 We’ll discuss at length what the singing style contributes to the song, but for now let’s draw our attention to the other facets of her acting: The wear of her voice.
 The way her eyes at the start appear so lifeless only to flare at the song’s climax.
 Her hyperventilating sobs, almost like she’s lost control of the performance.
 Hathaway isn’t just singing about being beaten, she’s singing while beaten.

 The bulk of this song is presented in a single, close-up shot.
 Refraining from excessive cutting allows Hathaway to control the scene as the audience has the time to absorb her performance.
 All the while, the camera drifts aimlessly—slightly, but noticeably—like it’s fighting the need to succumb to exhaustion and sleep.